 Nashville is a thriving community with approximately 700,000 residents and 95 people moving to the area every day.
 It's a community that's used to large crowds, lots of people and condensed traffic.
 Depending on where they're moving from, people arriving in the area may be surprised by how how expensive it is to live in Nashville, or they may be surprised by how inexpensive the cost of living is.
 While Nashville has a higher cost of living than most other places in Tennessee, it's relatively inexpensive for a large, vibrant urban area.

 How much does it cost to live in Nashville?
-Most people can plan to spend around $2,200 each month on necessities, though costs vary from one person to another, depending on their spending habits.
+Most people can plan to spend around $2,200 each month on necessities, though costs vary from one person to another.
 People who go out frequently, buy new clothes often and who live in more expensive areas of the city can plan to spend more than $2,200, while others spend less.
 The cost to move to Nashville is only slightly higher than the average cost of living in the United States.